 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Czech Republic costs anywhere from 305,000 Czech Koruna(s) to 914,000 Czech Koruna(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Czech Republic costs anywhere from 305,000 CZK to 914,000 CZK and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Czech Republic who work in Publishing and Printing earn 6% more than their female counterparts on average.
+In the field of Publishing and Printing in Czech Republic, the average difference between the salary of male and female employees is 6%.

-Publishing and Printing professionals in Czech Republic are likely to observe a salary increase of approximately 8% every 17 months.
+Professionals working in Publishing and Printing in Czech Republic are likely to observe a salary increase of approximately 8% every 17 months.
 The national average annual increment for all professions combined is 8% granted to employees every 18 months.

 Listed above are the average annual increase rates for each industry in Czech Republic for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.